mohamed-taha-1/Back-end/README.md

 - Access to the `/orders/all` endpoint is enabled and allowed for all users.

 ## To-Do List

-We have the following tasks pending:

-1. **Handle CSRF**: It's crucial to implement CSRF protection in the `GlobalSecurity` class to secure our application.

-2. **Token Usage for Angular Login**: After successfully logging in, we must implement an Angular interceptor that passes the authentication token to all methods.
-This includes making authenticated requests to the `/orders/all` endpoint.

 3. **Testing**: I need to add unit and integration tests.
 4. **Docker Integration**: I've added a Dockerfile to the repository for containerization, but it has not been built yet.
 We should build and deploy our application using Docker for better manageability and scalability.